Mortgage Servicing: Everything You Need to Know

 Payment Coupon Book

-In addition to a mortgage statement you’ll receive every month, you’ll also be mailed a coupon book at the beginning of your mortgage servicing.
+In addition to a mortgage statement you’ll receive every month, you’ll also typically be mailed a coupon book at the beginning of your mortgage servicing.

 MERS Servicer Identification System